AshuMokale/aliens/README.md

 # aliens
+This is my first attempt at using git.
-Alien invasion game in python
+I am learning to build alien invasion game with python using pygame.